Kihumba/private-/Phase-A/Curriculum/1 - Familiarity and Comfort with Computer Science/README.md

 **Skill Description**
 ----------
-Aspiring Andelans understand and can explain to their peers the meaning of basic computer science concepts.
-They can identify who a computer scientist is and what a computer scientist does.
-They can also do independent research on additional computer science topics.
+Aspiring Andelans can identify who a computer scientist is and what a computer scientist does.
+They can differentiate a programmer from a computer scientist.
+They are also able to do independent research on the possibilities and applications of computer science and can explain findings to other learners.

 **Output**
 ----------
-After attaining this skill, and as a demonstration of it, I will have:
+After attaining this skill, and as a demonstration of it, I will create:

-1. A score of 80% or higher in the introduction to computer science module on Proctor.
+1. A screenshot of a score of 80% or higher in the computer science module on Proctor.

 **Objectives**